-- 1. Notify the governance officer for the meeting as soon as you realise you have an interest. - 2.
+- 1. Notify the Governance and Scrutiny Officer for the meeting as soon as you realise you have an interest. - 2.
 Inform the meeting that you have a personal interest and the nature of the interest. - 3.
 Fill in the declarations of interest form.